 Fundraising reports are transaction based, which means they query against donation transactions that have been recorded in your database.
 You’d use these to pull up individual transaction information for donations, pledges, pledge payments, soft credits and honor/memory information.
 Donation reports will give you totals for each column, but subtotals have to be done by exporting the results to Excel.

 The Donation Detail Report is a transaction based report, which means that each row in the report results will be a different donation record.
 A Donor Report is account based, so each row will be different donor.

-Donations with Honor/Memory and Acknowledgee information can be viewed by running the Honor/Memory Donations Report.
+Donations with Honor/Memory and Acknowledgee information can be viewed by running the Tribute Donation Report.
 Certain Honor/Memory and Acknowledgee information can also be searched and viewed in the Donation Detail Report.